Losses that Cook: Topological Optimal Transport for Structured Recipe Generation: Additional Experimental Settings

 \section{Additional Experimental Settings}

 We used LoRa with bfloat16 training, and the learning rate is $10^{-4}$ for 2 epochs.
 The batch size is 2 with gradient accumulation of 3.
 The Sinkhorn $\epsilon$ parameter is set to 0.05, and the focal loss $\gamma$ is set to 2.
+The \Cref{tab:lora_hyperparams} summarizes LoRa hyperparameters, while the targeted modules are q\_proj, k\_proj, v\_proj, o\_proj.